IBangedMyToaster/Rule34.us.Downloader/README.md

 # Troubleshooting
 In case you run into a bug or have Problems with any of the Features i encourage you to open an issue.
 I will gladly take a look at the problem and solve it.
-You can also reach out to me on Discord *Nesto#9561*

 ## Issue that can not be fixed
 At the end of the day, the app has a very delicate and unreliable dependency.
 The artist/uploader decides what tags a file has and becomes the biggest wildcard when it comes to consistent results.
 As someone with roughly 50k files, I can say that around 90% of them are tagged quite accurately; it's the remaining 10% that can cause issues.
 Personally, I assign shadow tags to artists with poor tagging skills.